Personalized riding instruction, experienced staff, well-trained horses

 Our instructors realize one size does not fit all when it comes to riding instruction.
 We carefully take age, size, and previous riding experience into consideration as we plan a rider’s lessons.

-Riding instruction includes ring work that focuses on various aspects of riding including hunt seat equitation, dressage, and eventing.
+Instruction includes ring work that focuses on various aspects of riding including hunt seat equitation, dressage, and jumping.
 Classes are intentionally kept small to ensure a lot of individual attention.
 The rider to instructor ratio is usually 3:1 in regular class time and frequently we allow one-on-one time for less experienced riders.
 Students arrive at camp with varying abilities and are challenged at their own personal skill levels.

-Lessons can include balance and pole work, gymnastics, courses, work on the lunge line and drill rides.
+Lessons can include grids, gymnastics, jump courses, work on the lunge line and drill rides.

-All girls will learn the fundamentals of horse care and stable management during their time at Forrestel.
+All girls will have fun learning the fundamentals of horse care and stable management during their time at Forrestel.

 Forrestel specifically searches out international instructors who have achieved at least their Pony Club “B” rating.
 Many of our instructors are also certified by the British Horse Society and have achieved their Assistant Instructor Certification, which requires the completion of 500 hours of teaching under the tutelage of a master trainer.
 Our instructors have also ridden competitively.
 Our confidence in them is complete.